addy-pandey2025/localrepo/README.md

 # This is my Local Repo
-# Tis is my first selfmade repository
+# This is my first selfmade repository